cpsievert/workshops/20171118/index.md

 <label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">NOTE: if you already have Docker and are comfortable running terminal commands, you can skip most of these directions and run:</span>
 <label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote"><code>docker run -p 8787:8787 cpsievert/workshops</code></span>

 [Docker](https://www.docker.com/) provides the most seamless installation experience and *guarantees* consistency in computational results (which is why I highly recommend this installation approach).
 If you don't already have Docker, or have never heard of it, don't worry!
 I'll walk you through how to use it for our purposes.
 First off, download and install the [Docker toolbox](https://www.docker.com/products/docker-toolbox) (completely free to use!).
 The toolbox ships with a number of things, one of them being a graphical interface called Kitematic which makes it easy to find/download/use Docker images.
+If you're comfortable running Docker from the command line, feel free to run the command in the side margin (then [open RStudio](#open-rstudio)) and skip the Kitematic directions.

 After installing the Docker toolbox, you should be able to find Kitematic in your applications.
 Go ahead and open it.
 You should see a welcome page like this:

 <img src="kitematic-welcome.png" width="1736"  />